 During your reading you have discovered 13 scientifically proven principles to become more organized in your work.

 In addition, for each of these 13 principles, I proposed 13 operational tips that you can implement now to improve your organization and your professional efficiency.

 Doing this will allow you to become more organized, more efficient and more fulfilled at work.

 Before you leave, I would like to ask you a question and ask you something.

-First, I would like to know how, when and where will you apply the advice you have just discovered?
+First, I would like to know how, when and where will you apply the above mentioned advice?

-Secondly, I ask you to share this article with your entourage because the information you have just discovered is able to have a positive impact on the lives of others who like you want to progress.
+Secondly, I ask you to share this article with your other people because the information you have just discovered is able to have a positive impact on their lives.

-If you wish to benefit from a personalized support to become organized at work, write to us by going through our contact form to benefit from a first free coaching session with a time management coach.
+If you wish to benefit from a personalized support to become organized at work, write to us by going through our contact form to take advantage of a free coaching session with a time management coach.